ryan-mcclue/ryan-mcclue/src/mcu.md

 IMPORTANT: If in C++, have to extern "C" exception handler functions )

+RCC (reset clock control)

 boot.cpp for clocks, caches, etc. i.e. before processing super-loop
+* initialising Icache and Dcache mean allocating into more than actually turning on?
+* turn on ART

 setup.hpp for interrupt/dma priorities, include HAL files, alternate function listing